Project Description

 In the morning we will head over to the park gate at either Buhoma or Ruhiji (which is a bit further away but it all depends on what gorilla permits we are issued with) to be allocated our gorilla family for the day and to start the gorilla trek.

 We are often asked how long the average gorilla trek takes and the answer is never simple.
-It depends on the gorilla family we are allocated on the day and where they spent the night before. the difficulty of the gorilla tracking is also dependent on the above but the group only moves as fast as the slowest member.
+It depends on the gorilla family we are allocated on the day and where they spent the night before.
+The difficulty of the gorilla tracking is also dependent on the above but the group only moves as fast as the slowest member.
 There is no rush.
 The one hour with the mountain gorillas for the encounter starts when we find them.

 We always suggest employing the services of a local porter to help with camera gear but more importantly this is an important source of income for the local communities.